Why mortgage insurance doesn’t work for everyone

 I suspect the last thing on your mind after you bought your new home is life insurance, I get that.
 But before you ink your name to any mortgage insurance consider some of the drawbacks, inferior coverage with potentially higher premiums when compared to individual life insurance.

-In recent years, I’ve declined mortgage insurance in favour of holding individual life insurance for some of the reasons above but also many more.
+I’ve declined mortgage insurance in favour of holding individual life insurance for some of the reasons above but also many more.
 I encourage you to do your own homework, understand how the underwriting processes work, before you sign any insurance policy.
 When in doubt consider consulting a life insurance specialist who can help you unearth the best protection benefits for you and your family.
 Mortgage insurance is definitely convenient but remember convenience usually comes at a cost.